 December 15, 1988 to June 3, 1989

-Prior to starting to discuss the first “letter” of his ABC primer, “A as in Animal,” with Claire Parnet, Deleuze discusses his understanding of the working premises of this series of interviews:
+Prior to starting to discuss the first “letter” of his ABC primer from A to Z, “A as in Animal,” with Claire Parnet, Deleuze discusses his understanding of the working premises of this series of interviews:

 “You have selected a format as an ABC primer, you have indicated to me some themes, and in this, I do not know exactly what the questions will be, so that I have only been able to think a bit beforehand about the themes.
 For me, answering a question without having thought about it a bit is something inconceivable.
 What saves me in this is the particular condition (la clause): should any of this be at all useful, all of it will be used only after my death.
 So, you understand, I feel myself being reduced to the state of a pure archive for Pierre-André Boutang, to a sheet of paper [Parnet laughs in the mirror reflection], so that lifts my spirits and comforts me immensely, and nearly in the state of pure spirit (pur esprit), I speak after my death, and we know well that a pure spirit finally can make tables turn.
 But we know as well that a pure spirit is not someone who gives answers that are either very profound or very intelligent.
 So anything goes in this, let’s begin, A-B-C, whatever you want.”

-A DVD containing Claire Parnet’s complete Abecedaire interview with Deleuze, directed and produced by Pierre-André Boutang, with English subtitles by Charles J. Stivale, is available from MIT Press and Amazon.
+“Gilles Deleuze, From A to Z” is a DVD containing Claire Parnet’s complete Abecedaire interview with Deleuze, directed and produced by Pierre-André Boutang, with English subtitles by Charles J. Stivale, is available from MIT Press and Amazon.